-College Foundations (COLL 1040) is a three (3) credit hour course that is required for all new students, students who have transferred from other colleges (both TCSG colleges and BOR colleges), and students who have had a one (1) year break in enrollment.
+College Foundations (COLL 1040) is a three (3) credit hour course that is required for all new students and students who have transferred from other colleges (both TCSG colleges and BOR colleges).

 Work Ethics

 Southeastern Technical College instructs and evaluates students on work ethics in all programs of study.
 Ten work ethics traits are defined as essential for student success: appearance, attendance, attitude, character, communication, cooperation, organizational skills, productivity, respect, and teamwork.
 These traits will be integrated into the program standards of each program curriculum and evaluated in at least one (1) course in the program thereby allowing each program to make work ethics a relevant and meaningful part of the curriculum.